 Proposal applications will be checked for eligibility by both Managing authorities.
-National partners will be required to submit a copy of the Application Form to the Council, which may be downloaded from the Council's website or by contacting the Council.
+The Lead Applicant will be required to submit a copy of the Joint Application Form and the National Administrative Form with Annexes to the Council, which may be downloaded from the Council's website or by contacting the Council.
 Any discrepancies will result in the overall proposal being ineligible.